neobrains/deta-community/docs/examples/fastapi-app.md

 Run it locally with `uvicorn main:app --reload`.
 Visit http://127.0.0.1:8000/ to see your app in action.

 ### Deploy to Deta
-If you haven't already installed the Deta CLI, read the [Getting Started](/getting-started) section.
+If you haven't already installed the Deta CLI, read the [Tutorials](/tutorials) section.

 Now, let's create a new Micro under the default project called `fastapi-app`.
 ```console